 Yolei felt the warmth of hatred flowing back into her and she let it fill her again.
 Davis screamed and let go of her arm, a big, patch of blackened, burnt fabric on his glove.
 "What the fuck?!" he yelped, waving his arm around.

 Yolei bared her teeth at him as fires began to dance around her feet.
-"I don't care how big your stupid Digimon gets!" she snarled, her voice starting to distort.
+"I don't care how big your stupid Digimon gets!" she snarled, her voice starting to deepen and distort.
 "You're going to pay!
 For EVERYTHING!"

 The wind Imperialdramon created blew Davis far back the other way, crashing onto the slushy pavement as his D3 skittered away in another direction.
 Imperialdramon clawed and head-butt Jachomon as hard as he could, but the hateful flames clearly had the upper hand now; the dragon snarled and shrieked as burns appeared all over his body wherever Jachomon grabbed, and even on his head and claws as he kept trying to attack.
-Davis watched them without really watching, his limbs paralyzes as his mind echoed everything Yolei had said, and then that burn on his hand.
+Davis watched them without really watching, his limbs paralyzed as his mind echoed everything Yolei had said, and then that burn on his hand.
 Was that really how he made her feel?
 So badly that she had let that Digimon take her over?
-This was because of… him?
+It was because of… him?

 "Ugh, this isn't working!"
 Gabumon huffed.
 "Matt, we have to help!"

 Matt nodded and pulled out his Digivice.
 "Ready?" he asked the others.

 Sora heard her name screamed, along with a volley of coughs.
 Sora turned and saw her mother frantically waving from the shop's broken window, smoke pouring out all around her.
 "Hang on!
 We're coming!" she yelled back.
 "C'mon, Biyomon!"